lionelmace/ibmcloud-labs/Lab APIC.md

   }
   ```

-1. The first time you will get a CORS error as follows:
+1. The first time you will most likely get a CORS error as follows:

   ```
   No response received.
 Causes include a lack of CORS support on the target server, the server being unavailable, or an untrusted certificate being encountered.